reard96/supply-lynx/README.md

 ## Implementation

 The core logic of our application is in the smart contract, which was written in Solidity.
-Our contract included
+Our contract stored all of the relevant information necessary for an item listing on the blockchain, in lieu of a traditional backend:
+- productId
+- quantity
+- price
+- unit
+- order status
+- etc.

+In addition to stack that we learned in class (Node.js, Express, React), we had to learn several new technologies in order to incorporate the blockchain into our application.
+Web3 was used to interact with the blockchain.
+Truffle & Ganache were used in conjunction in order to test our contracts.
+Ganache provides 10 test user accounts, each with a digital wallet balance of 100 ETH.
+We then imported those accounts into MetaMask, a Chrome plugin that serves as an in-browser digital wallet.
+From there we were able to simulate transactions between users.

 This app is deployed live at _LINK_.
-However, since

-INPUT RUN INSTRUCTIONS HERE <br />
+INPUT RUN INSTRUCTIONS HERE ONCE WE HAVE APPLICATION 100% FINISHED
-INPUT STACK AND TESTING INFO HERE

 ## Further Development